sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 });
 ```

-## How production build works with hosted translations
+## How production build works with hosted microcopy

 This setup is in use if you run **_yarn start_** in your host
 environment or **_yarn run dev-server_** on your local machine.